The Ultimate 7-Day Southwest Road Trip Itinerary

 The Canyon Overlook Trail is an adventurous hike (to say the least) and one of my favorites.
 Yes, it takes a few wide steps to reach the trail, no rail in some areas, and a section of the route is a mere plank.
 But at the end of the hike, you will be rewarded with a breathtaking vista.

 - The Subway

-We stayed at the Springhill Suites Marriot Hotel in Springdale, which is conveniently located 2 minutes away from Zion National Park’s entrance.
+We stayed at the Springhill Suites Marriot Hotel in Springdale, which is conveniently located 2 minutes away from Zion National Park’s entrance - there are some other nearby towns like St. George, but I found Springdale's location a lot more convenient.
 The hotel has a modern chic cabin feel and a spectacular view from the breakfast area.
 In addition to that, there’s a fireplace where you can sit, relax, and enjoy complimentary hot chocolate – well deserved after a day of hiking.
+Bonus: breakfast is included!